ethereum/execution-apis/src/engine/shanghai.md

 - `extraData`: `DATA`, 0 to 32 Bytes
 - `baseFeePerGas`: `QUANTITY`, 256 Bits
 - `blockHash`: `DATA`, 32 Bytes
 - `transactions`: `Array of DATA` - Array of transaction objects, each object is a byte list (`DATA`) representing `TransactionType || TransactionPayload` or `LegacyTransaction` as defined in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718)
 - `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.

+### ExecutionPayloadBodyV1
+This structure contains a body of an execution payload.
+The fields are encoded as follows:
+- `transactions`: `Array of DATA` - Array of transaction objects, each object is a byte list (`DATA`) representing `TransactionType || TransactionPayload` or `LegacyTransaction` as defined in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718)
+- `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.